Pipelines: Where are they?

 Pipeline companies place signs, called pipeline markers, at regular intervals to mark the general, not exact, location of pipelines.
 Markers are located in pipeline rights-of-way, at road and railroad crossings and at all aboveground facilities.

 Markers can vary in shape, size and color, but they all include the type of product transported, the pipeline operator’s name and an emergency contact number.
 It is a federal crime to damage, remove or destroy a pipeline marker.
-Read more about pipelines markers and see examples of different marker shapes by visiting the Pipeline & Hazardous Materials Safety Administration web site.
+Read more about pipelines markers and see examples of different marker shapes by visiting the Pipeline & Hazardous Materials Safety Administration’s web site.

 Pipeline Maps

-811 – Know What’s Below.
+811- Know What’s Below.
 Call Before You Dig.

 811/One Call is a national free service created to help protect you from unintentionally damaging underground utility lines while digging.
-One Call works with utility companies to mark the location of underground lines before you dig.
+One Call works with pipeline companies to mark the location of underground lines before you dig.
+When you dial 811, pipeline operators are notified and will mark the location of pipelines with yellow marker flags.
+Other underground utility lines, including water and sewage, will be marked with different color flags.
+Click here to view a chart that explains marker flag colors and the lines that they represent.

 Aboveground Pipeline Facilities